hackerb9/vt340test/charset/charmap.md

 ## "Compiling" charmap using localedef

+The benefit of compiling with localedef is that (theoretically) the charmap can be used interactively (by setting LANG) instead of having to run `iconv`.

-Note: One _could_ compile this into the system locale definitions and set LANG=en_US.DECAPL, but there is no point until the matching gconv module exists.
+Note: Whie one _could_ compile this into the system locale definitions and set LANG=en_US.DECAPL, there is no point until the matching gconv module exists.
 Many programs would abort, with errors like, "iconv: conversion to APL//TRANSLIT is not supported".
 Some versions of Python will even dump core.

+This page does not document how to create a gconv module.
 Nevertheless, for future reference, here is how it is done:

 <details>